Dharanesh01/Module-6/ENCAPSULATION.md

 <img width="723" height="173" alt="image" src="https://github.com/user-attachments/assets/43d07b9d-c022-46aa-b5d5-f16de431f94e" />

-RESULT
+### RESULT

 This program for create a class Student with the private members name and age, and add getter and setter methods to initialize and modify the age variable is successfully executed.

-### RESULT